nikydix/nikydixcom-7810d/donate.md

 ---
 title: Why donate?
 ---
+I gave up a teaching career in 2009 to be able to make a bigger impact and set up a charity.

 Intentional Health CIO is a registered Chritable Incorporated Organisation, England & Wales (1152310) that exists to improve lifestyle health and reduce health inequalities.